roddajohn/FinalProject/README.txt

-The Final version is in branch final.
+The final version is in this branch.

 Before Wednesday May 27th